 Transverse Myelitis

 Transverse myelitis (TM) is a neurological disorder characterized by inflammation of the spinal cord, leading to motor, sensory, and autonomic dysfunction.
-As a leading CRO, our company is at the forefront of developing innovative drug and therapy options for transverse myelitis (TM).
+As a leading research service provider, our company is at the forefront of developing innovative drug and therapy options for transverse myelitis (TM).

 Overview of Transverse Myelitis